-- 16 credits of hands-on experience working in regional hospitals, health IT vendors, and community-based healthcare organizations
+- provides 16 credits of hands-on experience working at regional hospitals, health IT vendors, and community-based health care organizations

-- Faculty with a high level of professional experience and expertise in informatics
+- includes faculty with significant professional experience and expertise in informatics